©2026 Georgia-Pacific. All rights reserved.

 2006

-Reached one million hours with zero lost-time incidents in six Georgia-Pacific locations in the U.S. and Europe.
+Georgia-Pacific reached one million hours with zero lost-time incidents in six locations in the U.S. and Europe.

 2005

-Acquired by Koch Industries to become a privately held, wholly owned subsidiary.
+Georgia-Pacific acquired by Koch to become a privately held, wholly owned subsidiary.

 2003